djipco/surface-scanmeister/README.md

 but show a black screen.
 The setup script requests X11 automatically when `raspi-config` is available; reboot or log out/in afterward for the change to take effect.

-SSH can also be enabled by the setup script when `raspi-config` is available.
+SSH can also be enabled from the setup menu when `raspi-config` is available.

 #### Client Launcher